neuropsychology/NeuroKit/docs/examples/README.rst

 > Comparing resting state and movie watching
 > add yours

-Detecting components of the cardiac cycle
+a) Detecting components of the cardiac cycle
 ---------
 ``ecg_delineation.ipynb``

-Founder : ??
+Contributors : ??

 Description
 	This notebook illustrate how reliable the peak detection is by analyzing the morphology of each cardiac cycles.
 It shows you how P-QRS-T components are extracted.

-Electrodermal activity
+3. Electrodermal activity
 ====================
 Examples dedicated to the analysis of EDA signals.